#1 in South West for Student Satisfaction

 We’re looking for individuals who are curious, reflective and interested in their subject areas.
 You’ll be motivated, committed and keen to push the boundaries of your knowledge and get the best possible preparation for your future career.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below.
-All applicants will also be required to hold GCSEs at Grade B or above in English, Maths and Science.
+All applicants will also be required to hold a grade 4 or equivalent in GCSE English, Maths and Science.

 If you don’t meet the entry requirements above, we may be able to accept your prior learning or experience from outside of formal education.
 See our Accreditation of Prior Learning (APL) page to learn more.